The Lion King:

 "What's a palaver?"
 Bado asked, climbing on Faraji's back and nipping playfully at his ear.

-"A really long and boring talk," Timir explained to his younger cousin.
+"A really long and boring talk," Timir replied.

 "The Great Palaver is when all the animals in the kingdom come to Pride Rock to discuss all the problems they have and try to figure out solutions," Asante explained.